The Importance of Environmental Site Assessment Before Buying a Property

 As a buyer, you have the right to walk away from a deal that you are not sure about, likewise, when you're selling a property, buyers will try to make sure that the property doesn't have any liability issues.
 If you purchase land without carrying out an environmental site assessment beforehand and it turns out that it is indeed contaminated, you will have to bear the cost for remediation before you can sell the property.
 Even when the contamination level doesn't invite the attention of CERCLA, remediation can be a very costly affair, depending on the level of contamination and the area of the property.

 Environmental site assessment can be considered as a part of a well-rounded background verification.
 It will help you avoid any liabilities in the future, if and when you decide to sell your property.
-You can count on our team at Fisher Engineering and Environmentalto help you make the right decision in real estate investment.
+You can count on our team at Fisher Engineering Limited to help you make the right decision in real estate investment.
 Contact us today to book an environmental site assessment!